01 of 21

 - Scratches can be sanded out.

-- The metal acheives a beautiful patina through age and wear.
+- The metal achieves a beautiful patina through age and wear.

 - Zinc is softer than stainless steel.